lidofinance/lido-improvement-proposals/LIPS/lip-18.md

 ## Mechanics

-The Insurance Fund is a simple vault that inherits [OpenZeppelin's `Ownable`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.7.3/contracts/access/Ownable.sol) and allows the owner to transfer ether, ERC20, ERC721, ERC1155 tokens from the contract.
+The Reserve Fund is a simple vault that inherits [OpenZeppelin's `Ownable`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.7.3/contracts/access/Ownable.sol) and allows the owner to transfer ether, ERC20, ERC721, ERC1155 tokens from the contract.
 The owner, which will the Lido DAO Agent, can transfer ownership to another entity with an exception of [zero address](https://etherscan.io/address/0x0000000000000000000000000000000000000000).

 ## Specification
-We propose the following interface for `InsuranceFund`.
+We propose the following interface for `ReserveFund`.
 The code below assumes the Solidity v0.8.10 syntax.

 ### Constructor
 ```solidity